-With the silicon in the form of a cylinder, workers use wire saws to cut the cylinders into disks or wafers.
-These paper-thin wafers are very shiny, causing them to reflect light.
-In order to negate reflection and maximize sunlight absorption, each wafer is soaked in an anti-reflective coating before the next phase.
+With silicon in the form of a cylinder, workers use wire saws to cut the cylinders into disks or wafers depending on the type of panel.
+These paper-thin pieces are very shiny, causing them to reflect light.
+To negate reflection and maximize sunlight absorption, each piece is soaked in an anti-reflective coating before the next phase.

 Phase 4: Wafer to Solar Cell

-After being coated and treated, these wafers are now ready to become solar cells.
-Metal conductors are added in a grid-like matrix on the surface of each wafer, which ensures the conversion of solar energy into electricity.
-These new solar cells are placed in an oven-like chamber where phosphorus is diffused in a thin layer over the solar cells.
-The phosphor layer allows the surface of each cell to carry a negative electrical orientation, making a positive negative junction between surface and contents of the cell.
+After being coated and treated, these disks are now ready to become solar cells.
+Metal conductors are added in a grid-like matrix on the surface of each piece, ensuring the conversion of solar energy into electricity.
+These solar cells are placed in an oven-like chamber where phosphorus is diffused in a thin layer over them.
+The phosphor layer allows the surface of each cell to carry a negative electrical orientation, making a positive – negative junction between surface and contents of the cell.

 Phase 5: Solar Cell to Solar Panel

-The solar cells are linked by soldering a metal connector between each cell, forming 48, 60, or 72 cell panels.
+Solar cells are linked by soldering a metal connector between each cell, forming 48, 60, or 72–cell panels.
 The panels then receive their protective layering of a back sheet, EVA film, tempered glass, and an aluminum frame.
+These parts ensure every piece is safely positioned, protected from the elements, and can be mounted on a home by an installer.
 The junction box is added to connect the panel to the module, allowing electricity to flow from the panel to the home.

 Phase 6: Factory to Home

-Before solar panels are shipped out to major distributors and homes, each solar panel is tested to ensure that the solar cells perform as expected.
-With the test passed, solar panels are cleaned, inspected once more, and then shipped out to homeowners across the globe.
+Before solar panels are shipped out to major distributors and homes, each solar panel is tested to check if the solar cells perform as expected.
+Once the test is passed, solar panels are cleaned, inspected again, and then shipped out.

-To ensure the highest quality options, Blue Raven Solar works with third party providers, which allows us to put the most efficient solar panels on our customers’ homes.
-It is our mission to make homeowners’ lives better, by increasing their reliance on clean and abundant renewable energy, and by providing a world-class customer experience through a reliable sales process and a speedy, high-quality installation.
-Tune in next week to learn how solar panels turn light into electricity.
+Blue Raven Solar works with third-party providers allowing us to put the most efficient solar panels on our customers’ homes.
+We strive to improve homeowners’ lives by increasing their reliance on clean and abundant renewable energy.